How Medications Damage Mitochondria in ME/CFS and Fibromyalgia

-Common causes of mitochondrial dysfunction in ME/CFS and Fibromyalgia are numerous.
-They include:
+Common Causes of Mitochondrial Dysfunction in ME/CFS and Fibromyalgia

 • Chronic viral infections

-• Metabolic dysfunction (poor insulin control, nutrient depletion)
+• Metabolic dysfunction (e.g., poor insulin regulation or nutrient deficiencies)

-• Toxin exposure (metals, mold, other environmental factors)
+• Toxin exposure (e.g., heavy metals, mold, or other environmental factors)

 • Antidepressants: Amitriptyline, Celexa, Prozac